GrokSurf's San Diego

 San Carlos boil water advisory cancelled

-Posted by George J. Janczyn on October 12, 2011
+Posted by George J Janczyn on October 12, 2011

 CANCELLATION OF BOIL WATER NOTICE